marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   output_type_2 output_name_2
   ...

   script:
   """
   command_1
   command_2
   ...
   """
 }
 ```

-- This structure is hopefully largely self-explanatory
+- This structure is largely self-explanatory
   - Processes declare their inputs, a script that operates on those inputs, and the expected outputs of that script
   - The details of how these pieces interact in practice will be clear when we see an example without any placeholders
   - A potentially unintuitive component are the input and output types